University of Edinburgh: 18th and 19th century

 During the 18th century, the university was at the centre of the Scottish Enlightenment.
-The ideas of the Age of Enlightenment fell on especially fertile ground in Edinburgh because of the university's democratic and secular origin; its organisation as a single entity instead of loosely connected colleges, which encouraged academic exchange; its adoption of the more flexible Dutch model of professorship, rather than having student cohorts taught by a single regent; and the lack of land endowments as its source of income, which meant its faculty operated in a more competitive environment.
+The ideas of the Age of Enlightenment fell on especially fertile ground in Edinburgh for several reasons: its origin was secular and democratic; it was organized as a single entity instead of loosely connected colleges, which encouraged academic exchange; it had adopted the more flexible Dutch model of professorship, rather than having student cohorts taught by a single regent; and it lacked land endowments as a source of income, which meant its faculty operated in a more competitive environment.
 Between 1750 and 1800, this system produced and attracted key Enlightenment figures such as chemist Joseph Black, economist Adam Smith, historian William Robertson, philosophers David Hume and Dugald Stewart, physician William Cullen, and early sociologist Adam Ferguson, many of which taught concurrently.
 By the time the Royal Society of Edinburgh was founded in 1783, the university was regarded as one of the world's preeminent scientific institutions, and Voltaire called Edinburgh a "hotbed of genius" as a result.
 Benjamin Franklin believed that the university possessed "a set of as truly great men, Professors of the Several Branches of Knowledge, as have ever appeared in any Age or Country".
 Thomas Jefferson felt that as far as science was concerned, "no place in the world can pretend to a competition with Edinburgh".

 The east facade of Old College facing onto South Bridge, as built in 1827.
 A dome similar to Adam's original design was added in 1887 by Sir Robert Rowand Anderson.